MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 ### Azure Templates support

 For help with Workplace Analytics Azure Templates, email your questions or feedback to [wpaazuretemplates@microsoft.com](wpaazuretemplates@microsoft.com).
-The following types of template support are only available as part of a Microsoft service engagement.
+The following types of template scenario support are only available as part of a Microsoft service engagement.

-* **Scenario deployment support** – Based on the agreed upon access to your environment for this service engagement, you or your Azure admin can get help deploying Azure components, executing scripts, registering apps, and other related deployment tasks.
+* **Deployment support** – Based on the agreed upon access to your environment for this service engagement, you or your Azure admin can get help deploying Azure components, executing scripts, registering apps, and other related deployment tasks.
-* **Scenario reliability** - Get help ensuring specific Azure Template scenarios are deployed and processing data correctly.
+* **Reliability support** - Get help ensuring specific Azure Template scenarios are deployed and processing data correctly.
-* **Scenario sustainability** - Get hot code fixes to remediate any unforeseen issues that occur.
+* **Sustainability support** - Get hot code fixes to remediate any unforeseen issues that occur.
 Any reported issue impacting a scenario will be internally reviewed and triaged to prioritize a resolution.
-* **Scenario code releases** - Get new major code releases with the latest capabilities based on your current scenarios.
+* **Updates and releases** - Get new major code releases with the latest capabilities based on your current scenarios.
 If support does not have access to push updates for your environment, your delegated Azure admin will get new release notifications.

 >[!Note]
 >If an issue occurs because of an underlying service or component that is required the Azure Templates solution, you might be referred to other Support channels for escalation, such as a downed service or a failed data export.